johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 And if they paint the seams again it will not look the same because sparkly nail polish goes on differently every time you put it on.
 Simply compare your box with the photos you took when you sealed it up.
 If the nail polish looks different then someone has tampered with the box.
+In that case do not use the SD card but rather mark it as compromised.
+Do not use this card unless you have no other choice and then only with extreme caution.

+Take the same precautions with your PrivateKeyVault.
+If attackers steal your Pi with the encrypted SD card aboard then they could place a keylogger anywhere they want without you knowing about it.
+They could put it on the SD card or at any place in the hardware such as the keyboard, the pi itself, the camera, just about anywhere.
+So the PrivateKeyVault should be wrapped in paper or put in a box, and sealed with sparkly nail polish to make it evident should the device be tampered with.

 ## Conclusion:
 QR-Code functionality airgaps the PrivateKeyVault.